 The Board reviews and approves the remuneration rules regularly, at least once a year, and amends them, as necessary, from time to time.
-The Board may approve amendments to the remuneration architecture in general or to the applicable plans including exceptions to the short-term incentive plan and/or performance periods and related retention periods.
+The Board may approve amendments to the remuneration architecture in general or to the applicable plans including exceptions to the short-term incentive plan and/or long-term incentive plan target amounts, to the performance criteria, vesting and/or performance periods and related retention periods.

-With respect to the regular review and the oversight of the implementation of the Remuneration Rules, the Board is supported by the Nomination and Remuneration Committee and respective monitoring process.
+With respect to the regular review and the oversight of the implementation of the Zurich's Remuneration Rules ("ZRR") issued by the Group, the Board is supported by the Nomination and Remuneration Committee and respective monitoring process as stated in the ZRR.